remotion-dev/remotion/packages/docs/docs/scaling.md

 The scale must result in a value that will result in even pixels.
 A value of `1.00000001` for a composition with a width of `1920` pixels is now allowed.

 If you would like to downscale a composition from `1920` to `1280` pixels, pass a scale of `2/3` to avoid rounding errors.
 This does not currently work as a CLI flag.

+## Scalable elements

+Elements that can be upscaled and that will enhance increased resolution are:

+- Text elements
+- SVG elements
+- Images (if their resolution is sufficient to display in a higher resolution)

+Elements that **cannot** be upscaled for increased resolution are:

+- Videos
+- Canvas and WebGL elements